 Amir Hussain received his B.Eng (highest 1st Class Honours with distinction) and Ph.D degrees, from the University of Strathclyde, Glasgow, U.K., in 1992 and 1997, respectively.

-Following postdoctoral and academic positions at the Universities of West of Scotland (EPSRC postdoctoral fellow: 1996-98), Dundee (Research Lecturer: 1998-2000) and Stirling (Lecturer: 2000-4; Senior Lecturer: 2004-8; Reader: 2008-12; Professor: 2012-18) respectively, he joined Edinburgh Napier University (in Scotland, UK) in 2018 as Professor and founding Head of the Data Science and Cyber Analytics (DSCA) Research Group (over 20 academics and research staff).
-He is also founding Head of the Cognitive Big Data and Cybersecurity (CogBiD) Research Lab.
+Following postdoctoral and academic positions at the Universities of West of Scotland (EPSRC postdoctoral fellow: 1996-98), Dundee (Research Lecturer: 1998-2000) and Stirling (Lecturer: 2000-4; Senior Lecturer: 2004-8; Reader: 2008-12; Professor: 2012-18) respectively, he joined Edinburgh Napier University (in Scotland, UK) in 2018 as Professor and founding Head of the Data Science and Cyber Analytics (DSCA) Research Group (managing over 20 academics and research staff).
+He is also founding Head of the Cognitive Big Data Analytics (CogBiD) Research Lab.

-He has been invited Advisor/Consultant for various international Governments and organisations, including (currently) at: Kuwait Institute for Scientific Research (KISR), Kuwait Government; and the National Centre of Big Data & Cloud Computing (NCBC), Higher Education Commission, Pakistan Government.
+He is a member of the member of the UK Computing Research Committee (UKCRC) - the Expert Panel of the Institution of Engineering and Technology (IET) and the BCS, The Chartered Institute for IT, for computing research in the UK.
+He has been invited Advisor/Consultant for various international Governments and organisations, including at: Kuwait Institute for Scientific Research (KISR), Kuwait Government; and the National Centre of Big Data & Cloud Computing (NCBC), Higher Education Commission, Pakistan Government.
+He acts as a Consultant for various global companies and is co-founder/Advisor for a number of successful spin-out/start-up companies, including SenticNet, Smart Big Data Solutions Ltd. and AiGenics.

 RESEARCH PROFILE AND TRACK RECORD:

-He has (co)authored three international patents and over 400 publications, including 150+ international journal papers, 20 Books/monographs and 100+ Book chapters with (current Google h-index of 49, i10-index of 153, and 40+ Research Gate score).
+He has (co)authored three international patents and nearly 500 publications, including around 200 international journal papers, 20 Books/monographs and 100+ Book chapters with (current Google h-index of 57, i10-index of 195, and 43+ Research Gate score).

 INTERNATIONAL DISTINCTIONS AND AWARDS (Examples)